ucsdCSE110wi16/CSE110M260T16/userStories.md

  - Priority: 40
  - Time: 5 days

-Given that for a certain task the assignment is locked When I assign that task to a roommate
-Then they can't back out of completing the task

-Given that task assignment can be randomized
-When I lock a task to a member
-Then that task locks to that member regardless of randomization

-Given that I lock assignment
-When I or another user tries to randomize assignment Then they will fail to make assignment changes
-When another user tries to unlock assignment
-Then they will fail to unlock the assignment
-When I try to unlock assignment
-Then assignment will be open to randomization and locking once more

 6. View log of tasks (completion, assignment, creation)
  - As a roommate
  - I want to be able to see the timeline of tasks that are being assigned and completed
  - So that everyone can keep track and log the tasks that are being done for future reference and avoid repetition and ensure fairness.
  - Priority: 20
  - Time: 7 days

-Given that there is a log of tasks and tasks have been completed previously When I scroll down the log
-Then I can view a list of tasks that were assigned and completed

-Given that there is a log of tasks and tasks have been completed previously When I scroll down the log
-Then the timeline of tasks displayed should be in reverse chronological order

-Given that I complete a task
-When I view the log
-Then I should be able to see the task I just completed

-Given that I delete a task
-When I view the log
-Then I should not be able to see the task I just deleted